coderefinery/coderefinery.org/content/repository.md

 Students, researchers, and staff affiliated with a Nordic academic institution.

 **Your collaborators outside the Nordics can join your projects** but cannot create new projects.
 Ask them to register and then you can add them to your projects or groups as collaborators.
-No need to ask us or inform us in order to add external collaborators.
+Typically you can add external collaborators without informing us (occasionally new registrations need to be "unblocked"/approved).

 ## You need to be first enabled before you can create projects and groups